PRESERVE EDUCATE CONNECT

 Montana Historical Society History and Civics Travel Grant Information

-Through a generous grant from Montana Blue Cross Blue Shield, the Montana Historical Society is pleased to offer financial support to offset travel costs to Helena for public, private, and homeschool collective schools from across the state.
+These funds offset travel costs to Helena for public, private, and homeschool collective schools from across the state.

 Funding is awarded to schools who will travel more than fifty miles (one way) to Helena and is based on a formula that includes: